JohnsonL111/quartz/content/index.md

 I am a curious software developer who is into Full-Stack Development & Platform Engineering (devops & cloud/infra).

+I'm also interested in designing scalable distributed systems and big picture thinking.

 I’m always exploring how productivity and philosophy influence the way I build and grow!

 Table of Contents: